Copyright 2009 - 2017 by Mario Vaden

-Helios coast redwood was discovered July 1, 2006, a little past 6pm in the evening by Chris Atkins and Michael Taylor in Redwood National Park.
-Previous to this find, Stratosphere Giant was the tallest known in the world.
-Helios became the tallest tree for a while until Hyperion was discovered by the same two men later that year in another valley on August 25, 2006.
-Also on July 1, less than an hour after discovering Helios, Atkins and Taylor found Icarus, another coast redwood, which was 371' tall.
-That was 2 redwoods in just one hour, each taller than the previous height champion.
-The area of Helios Grove which has remained a secret for quite some time was nicknamed Dry Heaves Creek, mentioned in a book (by R. Preston).
-It's the same valley (drainage) where those men found the redwood Maia (or Maya), 354' tall, the end of 2005.
-Helios is up on a hill, not next to a creek.
-Much of the area is difficult to navigate in.
-The last time we went to Helios approaching on the nearby bear trail, it still took at least 30 minutes to reach it after crossing through logs in the creek, and aiming for a bee-line past logs on the hillside.
-The bear trail did not continue past the creek.
-Once we cleared the water, it was shwank-ville.
-"Shwank" is Atkin's nickname for accumulation of fallen debris or tangled populations of salal.
+Helios coast redwood was discovered July 1, 2006, a little past 6pm by Chris Atkins and Michael Taylor in Redwood National Park.
+Previously, Stratosphere Giant was the tallest known.
+Helios became the tallest for a while until Hyperion was discovered by the same two men later that year in another valley on August 25, 2006.
+Also July 1, less than an hour after discovering Helios, they found Icarus which was 371' tall.
+That was 2 world records in one hour.
+The area of Helios Grove was nicknamed Dry Heaves Creek, mentioned in the book by Preston.

 The only people I've been here with are Chris Atkins and Thomas from Germany, introduced on New Hope Grove

 For the present, I'm not posting a full lower trunk view to maintain an element of mystery.
 Winter 2017 digging through old folders, I found an image from years ago on a day we went back to Helios grove that doesn't provide compromising detail of the area.
 That image is at the very end of the page.